A man who threatened to kill Democratic election officials pleads guilty

 And although Brockbank only pled guilty for threats made between September 2021 and August 2022, prosecutors say he's made more since then.

-In December 2023, after Trump was removed from Colorado's presidential primary ballot, Brockbank allegedly told his stepfather in a text that he was adding the four judges who backed removing Trump to “my list.”
+In December 2023, after the Colorado Supreme Court ruled Trump should not appear on the state's primary ballot, Brockbank allegedly told his stepfather in a text that he was adding the four judges who backed removing Trump to "my list."
+The U.S. Supreme Court later restored Trump to the ballot.

 Peters was sentenced to nearly nine years behind bars this month for allowing access to the county's election system to a man affiliated with My Pillow chief executive Mike Lindell — a prominent promoter of false claims that voting machines were manipulated to steal the election.
 Authorities investigated separate threats made against her trial judge, Matthew Barrett.
 Most of the messages appear to have been strongly worded opinions but none appeared to rise to the level of a crime, Mesa County Sheriff's Office spokesperson Wendy Likes said Tuesday.